eumel8/cosignwebhook/README.md

 <img src="cosignwebhook.png" alt="cosignwebhook" width="680"/>

-This webhook watches for pod creation in deployments and verifies the first container image it finds with an existing RSA public key (if present).
+This webhook watches for pod creation in deployments and verifies all container image it finds with an existing RSA public key (if present).

 # Installation with Helm